A standard way to get a jazzier sound is to add “color tones” to the basic seventh chord. A commonly-used color tone is “the 9″…

-In service to physical ease and musicality, it is customary to drop the most expendable note “1” from the right hand and replace it with the 9 as follows…
+In the interest of physical ease and musicality, it is customary to drop the most expendable note “1” from the right hand and replace it with the 9 as follows…

-A logical and musical next step is to invert the right hand, an important skill that serves at least two purposes:
+A logical and musical next step is to revoice the right hand to put “the 7” at the bottom, an important skill that serves at least two purposes:

-- In order to place the notes in a pleasing register (not too low where it can sound muddy and not too high where it can sound thin).
+- To place the notes in a pleasing register (not too low where it can sound muddy and not too high where it can sound thin).

-- In order to smoothly connect with neighboring chords by voice-leading (lots more on this in subsequent lessons on jazz chord progressions).
+- To smoothly connect with neighboring chords by voice-leading (lots more on this in subsequent lessons on jazz chord progressions).

 - Chromatically Ascending: C > Db > D > Eb > E > F > Gb > G > Ab > A > Bb > B > C.